Pollen

 Anti-allergenic activity:

-In folk medicine, pollen was always used in small doses to heal hay fever, but recently the allopathic medicine confirmed that some flavonoids in pollen exert anti-allergic and anti-hay fever effects.
-There are some vaccines and drugs that are been made and manyother are in testing:
+In folk medicine, pollen was always used in small doses to heal hay fever, but recently, allopathic medicine confirmed that some flavonoids in pollen exert anti-allergic and anti-hay fever effects.
+There are some vaccines and drugs that have been made, and many others are in testing.

 Gramineae pollen vaccine against hay fever has proved very good results so far.

-Aqueous pollen extract was used with very much success in house-dust asthma.
+Aqueous pollen extract was used with great success in house-dust asthma.

 Pollysat decreases the symptoms of hay fever.